AzonInc/Doorman/README.md

 Thanks a lot to [PCBWay](https://pcbway.com) for sponsoring this Project.
 Scroll down to "Manufacturing" to read more.

+** Please also take a look at the Getting started section for first-use instructions.**

 ## 📦 Interested in buying one?

 Feel free to contact me on [Discord](https://discord.gg/t2d34dvmBf), [GitHub Issues](https://github.com/AzonInc/Doorman/issues) or by [E-Mail](mailto:flo@azon.ai?subject=Doorman).